Aeroluna/Vivify/README.md

+---
+hide:
+  - navigation
+---

 # Vivify
 Bring your map to life.

-#### If you use any of these features, you MUST add "Vivify" as a requirement for your map for them to function, you can go [Here](https://github.com/Kylemc1413/SongCore/blob/master/README.md) to see how adding suggestions/requirements to the info.dat works.
+If you use any of these features, you MUST add "Vivify" as a requirement for your map for them to function, you can go [Here](https://github.com/Kylemc1413/SongCore/blob/master/README.md) to see how adding suggestions/requirements to the info.dat works.
 Also, Vivify will only load on v3 maps.

 This documentation assumes basic understanding of custom events and tracks.

-## Event Types
+### Event Types
 - [`SetMaterialProperty`](#SetMaterialProperty)
 - [`SetGlobalProperty`](#SetGlobalProperty)
 - [`ApplyPostProcessing`](#ApplyPostProcessing)